Languages of Europe

 Of the approximately 45 million Europeans speaking non-Indo-European languages, most speak languages within either the Uralic or Turkic families.
 Still smaller groups — such as Basque (language isolate), Semitic languages (Maltese, c.
-0.5 million), and various languages of the Caucasus — account for less than 1% of the European population between them.
+0.5 million), and various languages of the Caucasus — account for less than 1% of the European population among them.
 Immigration has added sizeable communities of speakers of African and Asian languages, amounting to about 4% of the population, with Arabic being the most widely spoken of them.

-Five languages have more than 50 million native speakers in Europe: Russian, French, Italian, German, and English.
+Five languages have more than 50 million native speakers in Europe: Russian, German, French, Italian, and English.
 Russian is the most-spoken native language in Europe, and English has the largest number of speakers in total, including some 200 million speakers of English as a second or foreign language.
 (See English language in Europe.)

 Indo-European languages

 The Indo-European language family is descended from Proto-Indo-European, which is believed to have been spoken thousands of years ago.
 Early speakers of Indo-European daughter languages most likely expanded into Europe with the incipient Bronze Age, around 4,000 years ago (Bell-Beaker culture).